Inzhenerka/docs.getdbt.tech/website/docs/docs/explore/explore-projects.md

 ## Prerequisites

-- You have a <Constant name="cloud" /> account on the [Starter, Enterprise, or Enterprise plus plan](https://www.getdbt.com/pricing/).
+- You have a <Constant name="cloud" /> account on the [Starter, Enterprise, or Enterprise+ plan](https://www.getdbt.com/pricing/).
-  - Certain features within <Constant name="explorer" />, such as [project recommendations](/docs/explore/project-recommendations), [column-level lineage](/docs/explore/column-level-lineage), and more are only available on Enterprise and Enterprise plus plans.
+  - Certain features within <Constant name="explorer" />, such as [project recommendations](/docs/explore/project-recommendations), [column-level lineage](/docs/explore/column-level-lineage), and more are only available on Enterprise and Enterprise+ plans.
 - You have set up a [production](/docs/deploy/deploy-environments#set-as-production-environment) or [staging](/docs/deploy/deploy-environments#create-a-staging-environment) deployment environment for each project you want to explore.
 - You have at least one successful job run in the deployment environment.
 Note that [CI jobs](/docs/deploy/ci-jobs) do not update <Constant name="explorer" />.
 - You are on the <Constant name="explorer" /> page.
 To do this, select **Explore** from the navigation in <Constant name="cloud" />.